 Tiles have been a staple within interiors for centuries and despite the evolution of various formats and finishes, it’s the traditional styles that turn heads time after time – from the quintessentially British Victorian floor tiles through to artisan glazed and decorative tiles.

-Going into next year, tile trends 2020 will see new takes on these traditional classics, as well as forward-thinking ways to style them.
+Going into next year, tile trends 2021 will see new takes on these traditional classics, as well as forward-thinking ways to style them.

-We've teamed up with a host of experts, including Otto Tiles, Topps Tiles, Original Style and Gemini Tiles, to bring you the top tile trends 2020, from Art Deco flair to dramatic dark hues and the enduring terrazzo trend.
+We've teamed up with a host of experts, including Otto Tiles, Topps Tiles, Original Style and Gemini Tiles, to bring you the top tile trends 2021, from Art Deco flair to dramatic dark hues and the enduring terrazzo trend.

-The trend will keep going strong in to 2020 and is also a timeless style that won't date.
-Add some extra colour and create a unique appearance, full of patterns and life, by using ceramic hydraulic tiles, which are long-lasting and extremely easy to install and keep clean.
+The trend will keep going strong in to 2021 and is also a timeless style that won't date.
+Add some extra color and create a unique appearance, full of patterns and life, by using ceramic hydraulic tiles, which are long-lasting and extremely easy to install and keep clean.
 They are also suitable for most walls and floors.

 'Using Moroccan tiles is a fool proof way to add an exotic touch to the room, either as a wall or floor covering,' says a Porcelanosa trend expert.
 'You can also create a focal point, choosing one element of the room, like the kitchen island, and cover it using patchwork prints.'

 2. New heritage

 Every year, Original Style works closely with leading designers and interior experts to assess what colors, styles and schemes will embrace the interior scene in the upcoming year.